Skip over navigation

-The east Lycian coast
+East Lycian coast

 Sailing holidays Turkey

-The east Lycian coast is much less indented than for instance the Carian coast, yet the stretch of coastline between Kalkan and Finike does offer quite a few must-see secluded coves and bays.
-Like the west Lycian coast its terrain is rather mountainous and inaccessible.
+The East Lycian coast is much less indented than for instance the Carian coast, yet the stretch of coastline between Kalkan and Finike does offer quite a few must-see secluded coves and bays.
+Like the West Lycian coast its terrain is rather mountainous and inaccessible.
 The main yacht charter bases can be found in Fethiye and Antalya.

-In this remote region the sites of over thirty cities have been found which allows us to study the culture of the Lycians.
+In this remote region of Turkey the sites of over thirty cities have been found which allows us to study the culture of the Lycians.
 The most obvious features of the Lycian landscape are the tombs and sarcophagi left behind.
 They are everywhere and it is difficult not to think of the region as a vast necropolis peopled with the shadowy figures of Lycian nobles and warriors.
 Ancestor-worship was evidently important to the Lycians and the tombs are extravagant affairs, the more grandiose decorated with a frieze and inscriptions placing a curse upon anyone tampering with the tomb.

 With the decline of the Roman Empire, so too Lycian fortunes declined.
 In Byzantine times there were small settlements around the coast, a number of Byzantine churches will be seen in isolated spots, but the interior was not heavily populated as in Lycian times.
 In the late Middle Ages this region was viewed as a wilderness, and the coast yet again harboured pirates.